-China exports fall for the fourth month in a row
+China exports fall again as economy struggles

 China is facing several post-pandemic challenges, including a property crisis and weak consumer spending.

-A slump in global demand for Chinese-made goods is having a major impact on a key source of growth for the country's economy.
+There has been a slump in global demand for Chinese-made goods in the wake of coronavirus and the ongoing trade dispute with the US.
+It is having a major impact on a key source of growth for the country's economy.

 On Wednesday, a new report by the US Census Bureau showed that China's share of US goods imports fell to the lowest level since 2006 in the year to the end of July.